Biblioklept/biblioklept.github.io/guides/fnv-modules/README.md

 An overhaul of how the game actually plays.

+Creating a Separator in MO2.

+1. Right-click the empty space in the left pane of MO2 and select **Create separator**.
+2. Name the separator **Gameplay**.

 1. [JAM - Just Assorted Mods](https://www.nexusmods.com/newvegas/mods/66666)
 	- Main Files - Just Assorted Mods
 2. [Just Sprint Plus - Expansion for JAM and JVS](https://www.nexusmods.com/newvegas/mods/83797)